kathokeefe/kathokeefe/README.md

 - 😄 Hey, I'm Kathleen!
 I’m a Talent Sourcer @ Dapper Labs based in Burlington, ON
-- 🇨🇦 Searching for Canadian-based software developers
+- 🇨🇦 Searching for Canadian & USA based software developers
 - 📫 Interested in exploring opportunities at Dapper Labs?
 You can reach me at kathleen.okeefe@dapperlabs.com

 <!---